LichFactory-Games/lichfactory/docs/Rules & Options/House Rules.md

 Instead of the standard degrees of exhaustion, exhaustion imposes a cumulative -1 penalty on all attack rolls, saving throws, and ability checks to the exhausted creature.
 A creature dies if it reaches -6.

-## Consider the Boss Monster
+## Big Bads

 Some monsters in our games are just more powerful than others.
-These "boss" monsters often have Legendary Resistance even if they're not full legendary monsters.
+These "big bad boss" monsters often have Legendary Resistance even if they're not full legendary monsters.

 Further, bosses can use Legendary Resistance to break other debilitating effects.
 For example, armored bosses can rip off their armor to avoid heat metal.
 A death knight can tear open a force cage.
 A dragon's breath can sometimes break through resistances and immunities.
 Bosses likely cannot be charmed, suggested, or otherwise easily mentally manipulated.